female hands holding perfume sample paper

 The ideal temperature for the maximum cure to take place for a specific adhesive.

-Cyanoacrylate Glue
+Cyanoacrylate

-Epoxy Glue
+Epoxy

-Epoxy is an organic compound made up of chains of carbon linked to other elements, such as hydrogen, oxygen or nitrogen.
+Epoxy glue is an organic compound made up of chains of carbon linked to other elements, such as hydrogen, oxygen or nitrogen.
 It is a broad term used to refer to the epoxy resins that appear after curing.

-Epoxy adhesives have a wide range of applications, as they can withstand heat, water and harsh chemicals.
+They have a wide range of applications, as they can withstand heat, water and harsh chemicals.
 They also come in either one-component or two-component systems, which are differentiated by the variations in their curing temperatures.

 Fugitive Glue